-The full workflow used to perform GSA in the PESHMELBA model is summarized in Figure 4.
+The full workflow used to perform GSA in the PESH-MELBA model is summarized in Fig. 4.
 Considering the high number of input parameters, a screening step is first performed to decrease the dimension of the problem.
-Screening is performed with a statistical independence test based on the HSIC measure (see Section 2.4.2) on an initial 4,000-point Latin Hypercube Sample (LHS, McKay et al. 1979).
-Second, a new 2,000-point LHS obtained from the reduced set of input parameters is computed to perform ranking.
-Sensitivity indices are computed from the 2,000-point sample based on 1/ variance decomposition (Section 2.4.1), 2/ HSIC dependence measure (Section 2.4.2) and 3/ feature importance measure obtained from Random Forest

-(Section 2.4.3).
-These methods are all global, model-free and all suit to non-linear, non-monotonic models.
-In addition, they all belong to the category of 'given-data' methods which means that the input sample they consider does not require a specific structure.
-This is of particular interest for models that are computationally costly as it allows to take advantage of preexisting simulations.
-That is why such methods have known a growing interest in the recent years (Saltelli et al., 2021; Sheikholeslami et al., 2021).
-However, such methods may not be equally costly to set and they define the notion of sensitivity in contrasted ways.
-We compare them regarding the information they provide, their accuracy and robustness.
+Screening is performed with a statistical independence test based on the HSIC measure (see Sect.
+2.4.2) on an initial 4000-point Latin hypercube sample (LHS; McKay et al., 1979).
+Second, a new 2000-point LHS obtained from the reduced set of input parameters is computed to perform ranking.
+Sensitivity indices are computed from the 2000-point sample based on (1) variance decomposition (Sect.
+2.4.1), (2) the HSIC dependence measure (Sect.
+2.4.2) and (3) the feature importance measure obtained from random forests (Sect.
+2.4.3).
+These methods are all global and model-free, and all suit non-linear, non-monotonic models.
+In addition, they all belong to the category of "given-data" methods which means that the input sample they consider does not require a specific structure.
+This is of particular interest for models that are computationally costly as it allows us to take advantage of pre-existing simulations.
+That is why such methods have known a growing interest in recent years (Saltelli et al., 2021; Sheikholeslami et al., 2021).
+However, such methods may not be equally costly to set, and they define the notion of sensitivity in contrasted ways.
+We compare them regarding the information they provide, their accuracy and their robustness.

-In what follows, we denote $Y \in \mathbb{R}$ a given scalar output from PESHMELBA.
-Y is function of a multivariate input random vector $Y = \mathcal{M}(\underline{\mathbf{X}})$ where $\underline{\mathbf{X}} = (X_1, ..., X_M) \in \mathbb{R}^M$ contains the 145 input parameters considered in this case study and where \mathcal{M} is the PESHMELBA model.
+In what follows, we denote $Y \in \mathbb{R}$ , a given scalar output from PESHMELBA.
+Y is function of a multivariate input random vector $Y = \mathcal{M}(X)$ , where $X = (X_1, ..., X_M) \in \mathbb{R}^M$ contains the 145 input parameters considered in this case study and where $\mathcal{M}$ is the PESHMELBA model.